About Us

 Who We Are

-The Barron Foundation is a national nonprofit focused on child-centered reform in family courts through education, storytelling, advocacy, and policy awareness.
+The Barron Foundation is a nonprofit dedicated to child-centered reform in family court through education, storytelling, advocacy, and policy awareness.

-We do not comment on active cases or violate court orders.
-Our focus is on identifying systemic patterns of harm and advocating for meaningful reform.
+We do not comment on active cases or interfere with court orders.
+Our focus is on identifying systemic issues that place children at risk and pursue meaningful reform to strengthen accountability and safeguard the lives of children

-Dr. Kreslyn Barron Odum is a Georgia-based physician and public health expert whose personal experience with the family court system brought national attention to its failures.
-Her story, featured in a documentary screened at the National Press Club, helped spark a broader call for accountability and reform.
+Dr. Kreslyn Barron Odum is a Georgia-based physician and public health expert whose experience in navigating the family court system brought her to engage more deeply in conversations about reform.
+Her story was later featured in a documentary screened at the National Press Club, contributing to a wider dialogue around court accountability and child-centered practices.

 “Families across this country are doing everything right and still losing their children to a system that refuses to look at the truth.”